manishborikar92/Pico/docs/Hardware.md

-# Document 3: Hardware Bill of Materials & System Diagram
+# Hardware Bill of Materials & System Diagram

-This document covers the complete list of physical components required for the prototype and the pin-to-pin wiring diagram.
+This document provides a complete list of physical components required for the prototype and detailed pin-to-pin wiring diagrams.

 **⚠️ CRITICAL UPDATE:** This hardware specification is based on extensive research of the ESP32-S3-EYE platform and current Indian market pricing.
-The development follows a **software-first approach** - complete all AI development in Python on your PC before purchasing any hardware.
+The development follows a **software-first approach**—complete all AI development in Python on your PC before purchasing any hardware.

+---

 ## 1. Detailed Hardware Specifications